 People over 65 will have a fall this year

 Cameras or microphones.
-Hearth senses movement and presence — never images or audio.
+Hearth senses movement, never images or audio.

 Post unopened, bins not taken out, dishes piling up.